sonukryadav/react-native/w1/1.introduction/lecture.md

 export default App;
 ```

-In the above two examples the View and Text are imported from react-native.
+In the above example the View and Text are imported from react-native.
 These are not HTML elements, but in React we are using HTML elements like div and p.
 HTML elements are rendered in a browser.
 But These React Native elements we are using with in Mobile development.
 On Android we are using <ViewGroup> and on IOS <UIView>.
 While generating APK or AAB for android and IPA for IOS, View will generate ViewGroup in case of android and UIView in case of IOS (How? we will discuss in later sessions).

 No need to remember, but have a look at the below table for better understanding.